- About Barnacre

 Despite our concerns she proved to be an excellent mother to her six (!!) daughters and in 2015 her first son.
 Willow had her last baby in 2017, another boy and she will now be retired from the breeding program, not tht she is going to be very happy about it!!

 Born: 28 August 2012

 Wonder as she is referred to here (we didn’t name her!), is a fantastic daughter of from our brown stud Darwin who arrived here in 2013.

 Since arriving at Barnacre Wonder has been halter trained and had become much more confident within the herd and around people.
 She has been shown once at the NWAG Championships in April 2014 and really caught the eye of judge Cathy Lloyd, who said she was the finest in the class, she was awarded 2nd place Intermediate Black Female.

 Her fleece has been professionally tested and is officially superfine at 19.4 microns which is for a black with a 97.2% comfort factor.

-Wonder has a petite female cria at foot named Annie by Aileen from Aylswood Rare Breeds where she will be heading once weaned.
+Wonder has a petite female cria at foot named Annie by Aileen at Aylswood Rare Breeds in the Scottish Borders.